Glitch-GH/single-player-pong-game/README.md

 <b> Description  </b> :

-This is a Single Player Pong Game  coded
-                    by me in python using pygame module.
+This is a Single Player Pong Game  coded by me in python using pygame module.
+You need python and pygame module installed to run this code.